hjalmar/svelte-standalone-router/README.md

 <a href="/user" use:link class:active={$location.startsWith('/user')}>user</a>
 ```

+---

-### <a name="programmatically-changing-routes" href="documentation#programmatically-changing-routes">Programmatically changing routes</a>
+## <a name="programmatically-changing-routes" href="how-to/documentation#programmatically-changing-routes">Programmatically changing routes</a>
 To programmatically navigate or redirect you have two functions to your exposure.
 The difference between the two is that `navigate` adds a record to the `History` object which means you can go back and forth in the history, while `redirect` does not add a record, it just changes the current url.

-For instances where one wants to change the url without triggering a route change there is the `replace` and `alter` methods.
-Where `replace` will change the url and add a record to the History object and `alter` will change the url but don't add a record on the History object.
+Also where one wants to change the url without triggering a route change there is the `replace` and `alter` functions.
+Where `replace` will change the url and add a record to the History object and `alter` will change the url but don't add a record on to the History object.

 The helper implementation arguments
 ```